 Summer is by far the most popular time to visit Mount Rainier, thanks to the beautiful weather and stunning wildflowers everywhere.
-In fact, August is so busy that I usually recommend that people only visit very early in the morning or on weekdays only.
-If you don’t want to deal with crowds, consider visiting Mount Rainier in the winter.
+In fact, August is so busy that I usually recommend that people only visit very early in the morning or on weekdays.
+If you don’t want to deal with crowds, consider visiting Mount Rainier in winter.

 While parts of the mountain are closed during this time of year, there are plenty of winter activities at Mount Rainier.
 This is a fun time to get away from the city for a day or to rent a cabin nearby and have some playtime in the snow.